microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 ```

-## System Configuration:
+## System Configuration
 MCC can be used to configure basic system parameters, such as oscillator selection and other I/O pin configuration.
-Once all project parameters have been configured, simply press the ‘Generate’ button, and MCC will generate the drivers based on user inputs.
+Once all project parameters have been configured,  press the Generate button, and MCC will generate the drivers based on user inputs.

-# Conclusion:
+# Conclusion
-This project uses the PIC18F57Q43 microcontroller’s TMR0, GPIOs, and DMA modules to create an automated 7-segment LED display driver that operates completely without firmware overhead.
-The state machine design is based on using the source address counter in the DMA as the state latch, increment the state machine from 0-7 and then rolling over.
+This project uses the PIC18F57Q43 microcontroller’s TMR0, GPIOs and DMA modules to create an automated 7-segment LED display driver that operates completely without firmware overhead.
+The state machine design is based on using the source address counter in the DMA as the state latch, incrementing the state machine from 0-7 and then rolling over.
 During each state, the DMA module transfers an appropriate value from the display buffer to the PORTs.